A Triple Country Adventure through Thailand, Cambodia & Laos

 How: International flights, domestic flights, tuk tuks, taxis, walking, motorboat.

-Illnesses or mishaps: several nightmare hotel stays; contracting a virus at the start of the journey; developing temple fatigue.
+Illnesses or mishaps: several nightmare hotel stays which had us constantly switching hotels; contracting a virus at the start of the journey which took two courses of antibiotics to get rid of; developing temple fatigue.

 In the end my Southeast Asia journey calculated thus: three weeks, six destinations across three countries, eight passport stamps, eight separate flights (both international and domestic) and approximately 27 hours high up in the air.

-I have to admit that I was indifferent about visiting Thailand.
+I have to admit that I was a little indifferent about visiting Thailand.
 I put this down to two things: I have already worked my way through the two neighbouring Asian greats of Burma (Myanmar) and India as well and the fact that Thailand is a bit of a clichéd destination.
-It seems that everyone has been to Thailand at some point in their life and so heading here hardly felt very adventurous or intrepid.
-Add to this the reality that Thailand also has a bit of a sleazy reputation, frequented by sexpats and pop-marked with dubious massage parlours offering a 'happy ending'.
-Indeed, the only reason I was heading to Thailand was because it was the obvious gateway into this part of Asia.
+It seems that everyone has been to Thailand at some point in their life and so heading here didn't feel very adventurous nor intrepid.
+Add to this the reality that Thailand also has a bit of a sleazy reputation, frequented by sexpats and pop-marked with dubious massage parlours offering additional services.
+Indeed, the only reason I was heading to Thailand was because it was the obvious gateway into this region of Asia.
 Thus I entered into my 89th country with some trepidation and a degree of travel cynicism which, ultimately, wasn't tempered during my time there.

 The inhumanity of Bangkok seen from a rooftop bar.